“I was treated fairly, with great concern and respect, I received very helpful advice from a very competent attorney.”

 Seniors (age 60+) can also call CLEAR*Sr at 1-888-387-7111

-Do you need a will or power of attorney documents?
+Do you need a simple will?

-Call LAW Advocates for more information: 360-671-6079
+Call LAW Advocates for more information: 360-671-6079.

 You may also call the statewide legal aid hotline, CLEAR, to speak with an attorney and potentially be referred for additional assistance, if eligible: